Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 It also features fine landscape and Cima's characteristic putto-heads in

-dictates saw the altar, which it had rested upon, moved forward in the
+dictates of the Councils of Trent saw the altar, which it had rested upon, moved forward in the

 then dominant in Venice, is open to theories.
 Cima's later Constantine and Saint Helena of 1501 is in